Laynester/GoldFish/readme.md

 ![GoldFish](https://imgur.com/TUv8HNu.png)

 ## What is Goldfish CMS?
-GoldFish is a Content Management System (CMS) imade for Habbo retros.
+GoldFish is a Content Management System (CMS) made for Habbo retros.
 It is built to allow you to set up your retro easily but without sacrificing features or the habbo feeling.

 ## Who made Goldfish CMS
 Goldfish CMS was originally made by [Laynester](https://github.com/Laynester/GoldFish)